Where to Eat in Bologna

 Antico Panificio Armando Priori

-Antico Pacifco Armando Priori is a super nice little bakery close to the towers of Bologna.
-It’s quite tiny and you may miss it on the first walk by, but don’t skip it if you want something sweet!
+Antico Pacifco Armando Priori is a super nice little bakery dating back to 1920.
+It’s close to the towers of Bologna and quite tiny and you may miss it on the first walk by, but don’t skip it if you want something sweet!
 I got myself a bag of cookies to take around as a snack.

 Paolo Atti e Figli